In August 2012, COFAPRI initiated a Sewing Skills Programme, which trains women and girls from rural areas in sewing and knitting activities.

 In January 2015, we had the first bigger team of 30 women and girls in, and in June the same year, we had another team of 26 who were ready to begin training - six groups of five for six months.
 Both cohorts graduated in public on April 10, 2016.
 Different local and provincial leaders, as well as COFAPRI members were on rendezvous.
 The 56 women who got their certificates in sewing are now working in teams and some of them decided not to detach from COFAPRI.

-On the graduation day, the local traditional leader gave COFAPRI women a trophy.
-For him, this is a symbol to mean we are doing a great job, by reaching in remote areas where big international organisations fear to reach or have never reached.
+In 2017, COFAPRI started another sewing centre at Kabamba.
+The first cohort of 14 women and girls, the second of 8 and the last of 12 completed their programme and all graduated in July 2018.
+There is another team of 14 women who are taking the program currently.
+On the graduation day in Nyangezi in April 2016, the local traditional leader gave COFAPRI women a trophy.
+For him, this was a symbol to mean we are doing a great job, by reaching in remote areas where big international organisations fear to reach or have never reached.
 COFAPRI was enormously thanked to helping women and girls in rural areas to address poverty and become self-reliant.

 Today, a new team of women and girls who are keen to be trained has now already started the same programme.
 COFAPRI is now glad to say that the women and girls who graduated are now helping the new team with lots of practice.
 Their trainer is only now dealing with theories.
 This combination of efforts makes the organization sound wonderful.

 The participants to this programme are rural women, including those who have been victims of rape, subjected to domestic violence, orphaned girls, and women who have been widowed by the DRC’s ongoing civil conflict.
 The sewing activities take place at Munya Centre.
 Women come from the surrounding villages to be trained.
 The villages are around 4 to 5 kilometres away, along rough, mountainous paths.